redhym/Data-Analysis-Projects/Aliens in America Dashboard/README.md

     Most Aggressive Aliens live in Texas: 5.46%.
     Average age of Aliens: 200
     Virginia is the most diverged state.
-    Females are most aggressive Aliens: 45.46%
+    Females are the most aggressive Aliens: 45.46%